omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

-## Edited files on 5/28/2019:
+## Edited files on 5/29/2019:

-(uploaded at home)
+(uploaded at work)
+- movements_list.py
+- models.py
+- forms.py
 - views.py
+- user_page.html
-- forms.py
+- create_result.html

 ## Functionality completed on 5/28/2019:
-- renamed what_website_workout_came_from to where_workout_came_from
-- have user created workouts populate the where workout came from field with user_created
-- create filter to show or not show user_created workouts
-- have default workout list not include user_created workouts
-- added ability to schedule workout repeatedly into the future
-- changed add_date_to_be_completed in instance to accept multiple dates (likely required for repeat scheduling)
+- remove_date_to_be_completed can now take multiple args
+- list workouts on user page by day of the week for future workouts
+- added add result button to user_page list of workouts for this weeks workouts only

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)